hugginsio/homelab/docs/README.md

 This repository contains the "production-ready" Docker Compose files used in my homelab environment.

+## Bootstrapping

+Basic instructions for getting started from scratch with this repository are available [in this document](bootstrap.md).

 ## Environment

 These Docker containers are deployed on one (or both) of my two host machines: